zeroc-ice/meta-zeroc/README.md

 ## Branches

-This respository has several branches as the poky repository (jethro, krogoth, morty, pyro etc.) development is done in the master branch, and other branches must be used for building with a specific poky release.
+This respository has several branches as the poky repository (thud, sumo, jethro, krogoth, morty, pyro etc.) development is done in the master branch, and other branches must be used for building with a specific poky release.